 To adjust, dismount the bike and use an Allen wrench to loosen the binder bolt of the clamp.
 Then you can slide the seatpost up or down.
 Make sure the "minimum insertion mark" etched on the seatpost is not showing.
 After verifying the correct saddle height, retighten the binder bolt to the proper torque noted on the seat tube collar.

-Pro tip: Once adjusted, you shouldn't be able to get your feet flat on the ground while in riding position.
+Protip: Once adjusted, you shouldn't be able to get your feet flat on the ground while in riding position.

-If you want to learn more, check out our Expert Advice articles at REI.com/bike-advice.
+Check out our cycling Expert Advice articles at REI.com/bike-advice to learn more.